 A meeting of the Company's non-employee Directors in executive session without any employee Directors or members of management present is scheduled at every regularly scheduled Board meeting.
-During 2020, the non-employee Directors met seven times in executive session.
-In May 2018, Albert E. Smith was appointed by the Board to serve as Lead Independent Director for such executive sessions for a term of three years being renewed every year until 2021, or until his successor is appointed.
-The Board renewed Mr. Smith's term as Lead Independent Director in May 2020.
-In February 2021, S. Marce Fuller was appointed by the Board to serve as Lead Independent Director effective May 2021 for a term of three years being renewed every year until 2024 or until her successor is appointed.
+During 2021, the non-employee Directors met four times in executive session.
+In February 2021, S. Marce Fuller was appointed by the Board to serve as Lead Independent Director effective May 2021; Ms. Fuller is expected to serve a three-year term, subject to reappointment on an annual basis.
 The Lead Independent Director reviews the agenda items from the meeting with all non-employee Directors and leads discussions with the independent Board members and coordinates follow up discussions with management.
-For a further discussion on the position of Lead Independent Director, please read the section titled "Board Leadership Structure" beginning on page 22 of this Proxy Statement.
+For a further discussion on the position of Lead Independent Director, please read the section titled "Board Leadership Structure" beginning on page 25 of this Proxy Statement.

 Directors are expected to attend all meetings of the Board and each committee on which they serve.
-In 2020, the Board held ten meetings and committees of the Board held a total of 18 meetings.
-During 2020, no Director attended less than 75% of the aggregate number of meetings of the Board of Directors and of the committee or committees on which he or she served, during the period that he or she served.
+In 2021, the Board held eight meetings and committees of the Board held a total of 16 meetings.
+During 2021, no Director attended less than 75% of the aggregate number of meetings of the Board of Directors and of the committee or committees on which he or she served, during the period that he or she served.